H3R01A/OB_nextjsapp/README.md

 You will be greeted to a welcome page where you are able to navigate to a "Order Status" page and/or a "Token Balance" page.

->IMPORTANT!: In order to utilize application, please obtain an active API key from the OrdinalsBot team.

 ## Getting to know the app